jamesroutley/24a2/website/content/reference/interfaces/gameconfig.md

 • **onKeyPress**? : *undefined | function*

-`onKeyPress` is a function which is called when the player presses one of the arrow keys.
+`onKeyPress(direction)` is a function which is called when the player presses one of the arrow keys.

 ___